POVM generated quantum trajectories without stochastic differential equations: Comparisons with other works

 It is noteworthy to see how they handle the cases with degeneracies.
 They do not consider the martingale properties of off-diagonal entries which was essential to our first treatment of the degenerate cases.
 They instead use the notion of {\it sectors} which they introduce based on their notion of equivalence classes among system states wherein two states are equivalent if their measurement statistics are identical.
 This is completely equivalent to our use of degeneracy classes and projections onto them.
 We too did not have to consider the martingale properties of off-diagonal entries this way.
 Actually we were inspired by \cite{bauerlong2013} in this.

 Though \cite{bauerlong2013} also derive martingale properties, and make use of the martingale convergence theorem, their approach to asymptotic convergence is still rather formal based heavily on classical probability theory and measure theory.
-It is rather opaque and inscrutable.
+Although Bauer et al. provide a comprehensive measure-theoretic treatment of martingales, the abstraction level can make the mechanism behind convergence less accessible.
+We therefore present a more explicit construction tailored to QND measurements.
 We leave it to the reader to make a more detailed comparison.
 In contrast, our approach relies on a simple and direct use of the martingale convergence theorem along with the use of very simple and transparent properties of the eigenvalues of the measurement operators to arrive at the desired asymptotic behaviours.

 A major difference between our approach and theirs consists in the following: while in our schema for repeated measurements, the measurements are identical at each step, \cite{bauerlong2013} allow this to vary at each step.
 More precisely, they characterize a measurement setup by the triplet $(|\Psi\rangle_P, U, |i\rangle_P)$ where the first element is the initial probe state, U the measurement interaction and the last element is the orthonormal basis for the probe Hilbert space ${\cal H}_P$.
 They allow for this triplet to change arbitrarily along the trajectory.
 This is an enormous flexibility, potentiall very useful in actual realisations.